chainHero/heroes-service/README.md

 ![Docker compose up screenshot](docs/images/docker-ps.png)

-You will see the two peers, the orderer and the two CA. To stop the network go back to the previous terminal, and press `Ctrl+C`, wait that all containers are stopped.
-You have succefully made a new network ready to use with th SDK.
-If you want to explore more deeper, check out the official documentation about this: [Building Your First Network](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html)
+You will see the two peers, the orderer and the two CA. To stop the network go back to the previous terminal, press `Ctrl+C` and wait that all containers are stopped.
+You have successfully made a new network ready to use with the SDK.
+If you want to explore more deepper, check out the official documentation about this: [Building Your First Network](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html)

 ![Docker compose up screenshot](docs/images/docker-compose-up.png)

-> **Tips**: when the network is down, all containers used remains accessible, but not active, to check logs for example.
+> **Tips**: when the network is stopped, all containers used remain accessible.
+This is very useful to check logs for example.
 You can see them with `docker ps -a`.
-In order to clean up this containers, you need to delete them with `docker rm $(docker ps -aq)`.
+In order to clean up these containers, you need to delete them with `docker rm $(docker ps -aq)` or if you have used a `docker-compose` file, go where this file is and run `docker-compose down`.

 > **Tips**: you can run the `docker-compose` command in background to keep the prompt.
 To do so, use the parameter `-d`, like this: `docker-compose up -d`.
-To stop containers, run in the same place where the `docker-compose.yaml` is: `docker-compose down` (this will also remove all containers).
+To stop containers, run in the same place where the `docker-compose.yaml` is: `docker-compose stop` (or `docker-compose down` to clean up after all containers are stopped).

 ## 5. Use the Fabric SDK Go